iAli61/AIOps-generic/Docs/AIOps_Presentation-new.md

-# AIOps Design for Gen AI Projects at  X
+# AIOps Design for Gen AI Projects

 ## 1. Introduction & Purpose (Non-Technical)

 * **What is AIOps?** A framework for bringing automation, consistency, and visibility to AI applications
-* **Why does  X   need it?** To standardize development approaches across projects like Use-Case1 and Use-Case2
+* **Why is it needed?** To standardize development approaches across projects like Use Case 1 and Use Case 2
 * **Business Value:**
   - Faster development cycles with standardized tools
   - Higher quality AI solutions through consistent evaluation